 Building safe, comfortable, and affordable housing is a fundamental component of Valley CDC’s overall mission.
-Since its inception, Valley CDC has produced over 180 units of affordable rental and ownership housing in one of Massachusetts’ most competitive and coveted real estate markets.
-These homes provide economic stability and an opportunity for economic advancement to low and moderate incomes residents wanting to live and contribute to the communities of Northampton, Amherst, Easthampton, and Hadley in Hampshire County.
+Since its inception, Valley CDC has produced over 224 affordable rental and ownership housing in one of Massachusetts’ most competitive and coveted real estate markets.
+These homes provide economic stability and an opportunity for economic advancement to low and moderate incomes residents wanting to live and contribute to the communities of Northampton, Amherst, and Easthampton in Hampshire County.

 The Hampshire Inn | 82 Bridge Street, Northampton

-15 SRO units with a common kitchen and 4 common bathrooms.
-Eight of the units receive rental subsidy through the Section 8 Mod Rehab Program.
-Valley CDC acquired the property in 1990 and completed major rehabilitation work on the building.
-Home City Housing currently manages the property.
+15 single room occupancy units with a common kitchen and 4 common bathrooms.
+Eight (8) of the units receive rental subsidy through the Section 8 Mod Rehab Program.
+Valley CDC acquired the property in 1990 and completed moderate rehabilitation work on the building in 2000.
+Current plans include a gut rehab and expansion to 31 enhanced SROs (includes bathroom & kitchenette).

 The Maples | 16 North Maple Street, Florence

-Valley CDC purchased and renovated this 11-room SRO with one commercial space.
-Rehabilitation was completed in early 1993 and in 2010, Valley CDC completed a moderate rehabilitation of the building, which included code and energy upgrades.
+Valley CDC purchased and renovated this 11-room single room occupancy with one commercial space in early 1993 and in 2010, Valley CDC completed a moderate rehabilitation of the building, which included code and energy upgrades.
 The units are reserved for formerly homeless individuals.
-The property is currently managed by Home City Housing.

 Outer Commons | Charles Lane, Amherst